Description

 Speaker Disclosures:

-Financial: Anita Mandley, MS, LCPC, is a psychotherapist, supervisor, consultant and trainer with The Center for Contextual Change.
-She is an adjunct professor at National Louis University and receives a speaking honorarium from PESI, Inc. Anita has no relevant financial relationships with ineligible organizations.
+Financial: Anita Mandley maintains a private practice and is a consultant with Complex Trauma, Core Energetics, and Womencare Counseling.
+She receives a speaking honorarium from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Anita Mandley, MS, LCPC, has no relevant non-financial relationships.
+Non-financial: Anita Mandley has no relevant non-financial relationships.

 Objectives